cyverse-archive/DiscoveryEnvironmentBackend/services/anon-files/README.md

     java -jar anon-files-3.1.0-standalone.jar --config /path/to/config

 For the uberjar, make sure the log4j settings are in the classpath.
 A log4j config is located in (conf/log4j.properties)[conf/log4j.properties].

+If you installed anon-files through an RPM, make sure the config file is at /etc/iplant/de/ (make the directory if necessary).
+Then run the following:

+    sudo /sbin/service anon-files start

 ## License